OpenDSA/OpenDSA-stable/RST/en/Sorting/BinSort.rst

 0 and ``MaxKeyValue``.
 Here is the extended Binsort algorithm.

-.. codeinclude:: Sorting/Binsort.pde
+.. codeinclude:: Sorting/Binsort
    :tag: Binsort

 This version of Binsort can sort any collection of records whose key values fall in the range from 0 to ``MaxKeyValue``.

-.. inlineav:: BinsortCON2 ss
+.. inlineav:: binsortS2CON ss
    :output: show

+.. showhidecontent:: BinSortAnalysis

    The total work required is simply that needed to place each record into the appropriate bin and then take all of the records out of the bins.
    Thus, we need to process each record twice, for :math:`\Theta(n)` work.

    Does that cost analysis really make sense?
    Actually, that last statement is **wrong**, because it neglects a crucial observation.
    Taking all of the records out of the bins requires Binsort to look at every bin to see if it contains a record.
    Thus, the algorithm must process ``MaxKeyValue`` bins, regardless of how many of them actually hold records.
    If ``MaxKeyValue``
    is small compared to :math:`n`, then this is not a great expense.
    Suppose that ``MaxKeyValue`` :math:`= n^2`.
    In this case, the total amount of work done will be :math:`\Theta(n + n^2) = \Theta(n^2)`.
    This results in a poor sorting algorithm.
    And the algorithm becomes even worse as the disparity between :math:`n` and ``MaxKeyValue`` increases.
    In addition, a large key range requires an unacceptably large array ``B``.
    Thus, even the extended Binsort is useful only for a limited key range.

 A further generalization to Binsort would yield a :term:`bucket sort`.
 Here, each bin (now called a bucket) is associated with not just one